 The Board of Directors determines the terms of the options granted, including the number of options granted, the exercise price and their vesting schedule.
 The maximum term possible is 10 years.
-Under the 2015 plan we have reserved 10% of the number of Shares of the Company issued and outstanding as of each Award Date.
-During the year ended December 31, 2020, the Rolling Stock Option plan was amended by inclusion of an Israeli Taxpayers Appendix.
+Under the 2015 and the 2024 plan we have reserved 10% of the number of Shares of the Company issued and outstanding as of each Award Date.
+The exercise price of a stock option shall be set when such stock option is granted.
+The minimum exercise price per Common Share shall not be less than the "Discounted Market Price" (as defined in TSX-V Policy 1.1 - Interpretations) allowed by the TSX-V. During the year ended December 31, 2020, the Rolling Stock Option plan was amended by inclusion of an Israeli Taxpayers Appendix.